 RASP (British Columbia)

 The Registry of Autism Service Providers (RASP) is a listing of professionals whom parents contract with to provide services to their children with autism.
-The RASP includes Behavior Consultants, Speech-Language Pathologists, Occupational Therapists and Physical Therapists.
-Parents with children with ASD, under six, must choose their professionals from the RASP if they wish them to be paid by the Ministry of Children and Families.
+The RASP includes Behaviour Consultants, Speech-Language Pathologists, Occupational Therapists and Physical Therapists.
+Parents with ASD children, under six, must choose their professionals from the RASP if they wish them to be paid by the Ministry of Children and Families.
 ACT’s team of Information Officers are available to help families make informed choices in choosing a professional from the RASP.